pityamskoy/LabWork/README.md

     6.1 You are able to enter any acceptable fractional part of a number.
     6.2 Only 5 digits after point will be handled due to problem with storing float numbers in computer memory.
     6.3 Fractional part of a float number will be rounded to 5 digits after point according to math rules.
     7. Result is only float number.
 Even if the input string is '5+5', the result is '10.0'.
+    8. Numbers can be entered with spaces.
+Example - "29 07 84".
+The application will recognize this string as "290784"
+    9. It's guaranteed that an input string does not contain numbers with redundant zeros.
+However, if there are such numbers program will work correctly, and it will read them as normal numbers without redundant zeros.